 NEW ORLEANS (AP) -- A BP rig supervisor says he is innocent of manslaughter charges stemming from the deaths of 11 workers in the 2010 explosion on the Deepwater Horizon offshore drilling rig.

 Robert Kaluza told reporters before his arraignment Wednesday that he thinks about the disaster every day.
 But, he says, he didn't cause it.

-BP well site leaders Robert Kaluza and Donald Vidrine were indicted this month on manslaughter charges in the death of 11 rig workers.
-The federal indictment accuses them of disregarding abnormal high-pressure readings that should have been glaring indications of trouble just before the blowout of BP's Macondo well.
+Kaluza and Donald Vidrine were both BP well site leaders and were indicted this month on manslaughter charges.
+The federal indictment accuses them of disregarding abnormal high-pressure readings that should have been clear indications of trouble just before the explosion.

 - Disasters & Accidents